code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 In the `ClientConfig` class we need to enable the `WebServiceTemplate` to connect using the HTTPS protocol.
 This is done by creating and setting a `HttpsUrlConnectionMessageSender`.

+> Note that the `HttpsUrlConnectionMessageSender` is in the `spring-ws-support` package.

 During the TLS handshaking procedure, the client needs to decide whether it trusts the public key certificate that the server provides.
 This is done based on whether or not this certificate (or one of it's issuing CA's) is present in (one of) the client's truststores.
 We specify a `TrustManagersFactoryBean` to handle the configured truststores.

 To easily [load one ore more truststores using Spring configuration](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e2263), we can use the `KeyStoreFactoryBean` that ships with the `spring-ws-security` dependency that was added to the project's <var>pom.xml</var>.
 The bean has a resource location property and password, which both need to be set.